Neptune Blog

 1. Go to AWS ECS -> Clusters -> Create cluster

-2. Select EC2 Linux + Networking and click next step.
+2. Select EC2 Linux + Networking and click the next step.

 Creating ECS cluster

-4. When the cluster is created, click on the cluster name and under the Services tab, click Create button.
+4. When the cluster is created, click on the cluster name, and under the Services tab, click the “Create” button.

 5. Select EC2 for launch type, define service name and number of tasks (1).